-- Governance e.g. assisting with the Annual Governance Statement. - Risk management. - Dissemination of information regarding potential fraud cases likely to affect the Council. - Drawing managers' attention to specific audit or risk issues. - Internal audit recommendations: follow up review and advice. - Day to day audit support and advice for example risk implications arising from proposed changes in controls. - Networking with audit colleagues in other Councils on professional points of practice.
+- Governance e.g. assisting with the Annual Governance Statement, - Risk management. - Completion of certification work for the Bus Operators' Grant claim. - Dissemination of information regarding potential fraud cases likely to affect the Council. - Drawing managers' attention to specific audit or risk issues. - Internal audit recommendations: follow up review and advice. - Day to day audit support and advice for example risk implications arising from proposed changes in controls. - Networking with audit colleagues in other Councils on professional points of practice.